kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 The same approach & API as in `FSGroupChangePolicy` can be used.
 **This is a viable option!**

-If kubelet knows SELinux context that should be applied to a volume && hypothetical `SELinuxChangePolicy` is `OnRootMismatch`, it would check context only of the top-level directory of a volume and recursively `chcon` all files only when the top level dir does not match.
+If kubelet knows SELinux label that should be applied to a volume && hypothetical `SELinuxChangePolicy` is `OnRootMismatch`, it would check label only of the top-level directory of a volume and recursively `chcon` all files only when the top level dir does not match.
 This could be done together with recursive change for `fsGroup`.
 Kubelet would not use ":Z" when passing the volume to container runtime.